United Nations Information Service at Geneva: Information programmes

 The UN Information Service at Geneva offers lectures by UN staff members on the UN in general and the work of the Geneva-based specialized agencies.
 The information programmes are prepared for groups coming from all parts of the world and composed of university students, diplomats, public servants and representatives of non-governmental organizations or other associations.
 The themes of the programmes range from human rights and humanitarian affairs to disarmament and peacekeeping operations.

 The Information Service at Geneva also holds a graduate study programme each year during the first three weeks of July, providing an opportunity for postgraduate students from all over the world to deepen their understanding of the United Nations and its related agencies through first-hand observation and study at the United Nations Office at Geneva.

 Information centres

 The United Nations Information Centres (UNICs) system was established in 1946.
 It currently operates in 63 countries through its regional centers which are known as United Nations Regional Information Centres (UNRIC).
 Its headquarters is located in New York.
 The UNIC's operations are directed by the United Nations Department of Global Communications (DGC).

 UNICs are established to bridge communication gaps between the United Nations and the people of the world.
-They provide a wide scope of media outreach to raise and spread the voice of United Nations, as well as to increase public awareness of the United Nations system globally.
+They provide a wide scope of media outreach to raise and spread the voice of the United Nations, as well as to increase public awareness of the United Nations system globally.
 The regional centres disseminate United Nations news and issues to the people by translating them into regional languages.
-They also organize events, memorial days, national and international days to increase awareness through various activities including competition for drawing, sports, art and craft in thematic manners.
+They also organize events, memorial days, national and international days to increase awareness through various activities including competition for drawing, sports, art, and craft in thematic manners.